Guide: Xserve RAID data safety

-If it is important to you that the volume is available immediately after the set is created, the array performance will be sluggish, and perhaps part of the volume will be unavailable.
-After completing the consistency check, you should reboot the disk.
+If it is important to you that the volume is available immediately after the set is created, be prepared for the fact that the array performance will be low.
+In this case, most likely, part of the volume will be inaccessible.
+After checking the consistency, you should reboot the disk.

-- partitioning an array into multiple volumes,
+- splitting a raid into multiple volumes,

 - recovering parity information in the event of a disk failure,

 It should be noted that Xserve RAID is clearly suitable for corporate use, as it maintains a low initial cost, heat dissipation and power consumption.

 Best practices for data integrity

 You can use the following guidelines for deploying Xserve RAID arrays to help ensure that the data in the array is always available:

 1. You can use the Xserve RAID controller cache and disk caches to improve performance when reading and writing data to Xserve RAID arrays.